 After a troublesome childhood, Johnson embodies the true meaning of serving after service as she has separated from the military to directly give back to the community that raised her many years ago.
 Veterans, like Johnson, understand that making a true change in this world often means returning to humble beginnings and showing the community what it looks like to not only spew words but put forth action.
 In her case, this meant becoming a political candidate in her district.

-Military Families Magazine had the pleasure of sitting down with Johnson to discuss how her time in service and its correlation to her running for political office.
-She shares how she plans to use what she learned from the Army to forever change Montgomery, Ala.
+Military Families Magazine spoke with Johnson about her time in service and its correlation to her running for political office.

 Q: What are some things you’ve learned while serving in the military that you’ll carry into your role as city council?